unibz-core/security-archimate/docs/Terminology.md

 <!-- TOC --><a name="security-mechanism"></a>
 ### 20. Security Mechanism

-> Definition... is an Object that was intentionally designed to create value by protecting certain goals from Risk Events (encompassing Threat Events and Loss Events) in a systematic fashion.
+> A *Security Mechanism* is an Object that was intentionally designed to create value by protecting certain goals from *Risk Events* (encompassing *Threat Events* and *Loss Events*) systematically.

 Structure Element (Business Agent, Resource) stereotyped with «SecurityMechanism»